The Coast to Coast, South Island, New Zealand

 The Kathmandu Coast to Coast is the longest running adventure race in the world and still a classic.
 Set in the South Island of New Zealand, which is of course the home of the sport, the race covers 243 kilometres, starting at Kumara on the west coast, crossing the Southern Alps and arriving on the east coast at Christchurch.

-The course involves a short run (2½ km) from the beach in Kumara to the first bike transition, followed by a 55km road-bike section, and then a 32km mountain ‘run’ over Goat Pass.
+The course starts with a short run (2½ km) from the beach in Kumara to the first bike transition, and is then followed by a 55km road-bike section and a 32km mountain ‘run’ over Goat Pass.
 This is the end of Day 1 (for 2-day competitors).
 Day 2 starts with a 15km road-biking leg, which is followed by 70km kayaking on the Waimakariri River and a final 70km on the road bike (usually into a headwind) to New Brighton Beach in the outskirts of Christchurch.

 The Coast to Coast can be raced in a number of different formats - as an individual over two-days, as a pair, who compete together and paddle a double kayak, or in a team (with a cyclist, runner and kayaker covering the distance in relay).
 Or it can be raced as an individual in ‘the Longest Day’, a 243km solo crossing in one day.
 Sponsored by Kathmandu, the outdoor clothing company which itself was founded in New Zealand, the race has had something of a resurgence recently.
 In 2018 the race was full for the first time in a decade, with some 900 athletes.